Best deals in the Amazon Spring Sale, chosen by shopping experts

 Anker zolo power bank: Was £34.99, now £24.99, Amazon.co.uk

-My favourite tried and tested power bank from Anker has 30 per cent off at Amazon.
-I was impressed by the huge battery capacity, managing to eek it out for a whole week-long trip.
+My favourite tried and tested power bank from Anker has been reduced by 30 per cent at Amazon.
+I was impressed by the huge battery capacity, managing to eke it out for a whole week-long trip.

 Sony WH-1000XM5 wireless headphones: Was £299.99, now £246, Amazon.co.uk